iluvcapra/bwavfile/README.md

 ## Use Examples

-Check out the [examples](examples) directory for some practical use cases:

   * [blits](examples/blits.rs) shows how to use `WaveWriter` to create a new file with BLITS alignment tones.
   * [wave-inter](examples/wave-inter.rs) uses `WaveReader` and `WaveWriter` to